Why should you subscribe to Gore-Browne on EU Company Law

 Table of contents

-Chapter 2A Corporate Governance and Corporate Social Responsibility – Professor Joan Loughrey, School of Law, University of Leeds
+Chapter 2A Corporate Governance and Corporate Social Responsibility – Joan Loughrey, School of Law, University of Leeds

 Chapter 6 Employment Protection Directive – Katherine Apps, Barrister, Littleton Chambers, London